 Can you work directly with my development team?

 Absolutely.
-If needed I can work within your team’s version-controlled environment and I know my way around a variety of MVC and similar frameworks.
+I can work within your team’s version-controlled environment and I know my way around a variety of frameworks.
 Having a background in front-end development helps keep my solutions as “developer-friendly” as possible.
 Your dev team won’t hate me.

 Can you provide us with production code for final designs?

-Yes, when agreed upon I can provide the front-end code for a design, whether a single UI component or an entire template layout, ready for handoff to your backend developers.
+Yes, when agreed upon I can provide the front-end code for a design, whether a single UI component or an entire template layout, ready for handoff to your development team.